Semi-Bandit Learning for Monotone Stochastic Optimization: Censored and Binary Feedback

 We further generalize our framework to accommodate settings with more restrictive feedback, enabling us to model more complex and realistic decision-making problems.
 Unlike the standard \emph{semi-bandit} setting discussed so far, the algorithm here does not directly observe the realization $x_i$ of a probed item $i$.
 We consider two feedback models: censored and binary.
 The first model, called \emph{censored feedback}, assumes that the algorithm only observes the realization of each random variable up to a chosen ``threshold''.
 The second model, termed \emph{binary feedback}, is even more limited: the algorithm only receives binary information indicating whether/not the random variable's realization is above its chosen threshold.

 We also focus on a restricted class of ``threshold based'' stochastic problems.
 We assume that all random variables are discrete with a finite support set $\{a_1,\ldots, a_k\}$.
 A solution/policy for a threshold-based stochastic problem is given by a decision tree $\sigma$ where each internal node is labeled by a pair $(c, i)$ where $i\in [n]$ is an item and $c\in [k]$ corresponds to a threshold value.
-When the policy $\sigma$ reaches node $(c, i)$, it probes item $i$ {\em with threshold} $a_c$ and observes the following partial realization of $X_i$ (depending on the feedback model). \begin{itemize} \item In \emph{censored feedback}, the policy observes the truncated realization of $\min\{\varX_i, a_c\}$ and the branches out node $(c,i)$ correspond to this observation.
+When the policy $\sigma$ reaches node $(c, i)$, it probes item $i$ {\em with threshold} $a_c$ and observes the following partial realization of $X_i$ (depending on the feedback model).

+\begin{itemize} \item In \emph{censored feedback}, the policy observes the truncated realization of $\min\{\varX_i, a_c\}$ and the branches out node $(c,i)$ correspond to this observation.

 \item In \emph{binary feedback}, the policy observes the indicator $\1_{\varX_i \geq a_c}$ and the branches out node $(c,i)$ correspond to this observation. \end{itemize} Given a policy $\sigma$ and realization $\bX$, we use $S(\sigma, \bX)$ to denote the sequence of item-threshold pairs that are probed.
-We also make the following assumption on the objective function: \begin{assumption} Given any threshold policy $\sigma$, the function value at any leaf node of $\sigma$ is constant. \end{assumption} We note that this assumption is more restrictive compared to the previous results (Theorems~\ref{thm:main} and \ref{thm:main-cont}).
+We also make the following assumption on the objective function: \begin{assumption} Given any threshold policy $\sigma$, the function value at each leaf node of $\sigma$ is a constant (which may differ across leaf nodes). \end{assumption}

+We note that this assumption is more restrictive compared to the previous results (Theorems~\ref{thm:main} and \ref{thm:main-cont}).
 This is because at any leaf node of policy $\sigma$ we may not know the precise realizations of probed items.
-Nevertheless, there are some interesting problems that satisfy this assumption.
+Nevertheless, there are some interesting problems that satisfy this assumption (see below).

 In the online setting, at time $t\in [T]$, if the algorithm implements policy $\sigma^t$ and the realizations are $\bx^t\sim \bD$ then it observes the tuple

 under censored feedback, and the tuple

 under binary feedback.
 The goal is to minimize $\alpha$-regret as before.